 Heroin is an extremely dangerous drug by any measure.
-Overdoses are unfortunately very common both due to the potency of heroin as well as the fact that many addicts shoot up heroin for a stronger effect.
-Likewise, it is possible to suffer very negative health complications from heroin use without overdosing.
-Chronic heroin use poses its own set of risks which can be either short or long term issues.
+Overdoses are unfortunately very common, both due to the potency of heroin as well as the fact that many people inject heroin for a stronger effect.
+It is also possible to suffer serious health complications from heroin use without actually overdosing.
+Chronic heroin use poses its own set of risks which can be either short or long-term issues.

 Danger #1: Heroin Overdoses

 Due to the risk of overdose, heroin is one of the more deadly drugs known today.
-This is in part due to the frequent mode of IV use as well as the adulterants used by heroin manufacturers and distributors.
-As mentioned above, an IV drug user is capable of injecting a lethal dose in under a second; the amount of time it takes to push in the plunger.
-Heroin overdose is also more common in people who have stayed clean for a time and then relapse.
-The timelines vary greatly between people depending on genetic and physical health factors, but opioid tolerance can return to baseline after just weeks or months of abstinence.
-When someone goes to use heroin again and they use the same amount that they used after months or years of tolerance-building use, an overdose is typically the result.
+The fact that heroin is often injected has led to overdoses for many decades and the increasing presence of fentanyl in heroin has only increased the number of overdoses.
+Sadly, overdosing from heroin is more common in people who have stayed clean for a time and then relapsed.
+Depending on the person, heroin tolerance can return to baseline after just weeks or months of abstinence.
+When someone goes to use heroin again, they often use the same amount that they used last time and an overdose is typically the result.

 Signs of a Heroin Overdose:

 The signs of a heroin overdose can include:

 - Unconsciousness (with an inability to wake up)